Clinicians of Pathfinder

 M.S.
 Master of Science in Clinical Counseling

-Carrie graduated from Austin Peay State University with a Master’s degree in Clinical Counseling.
+Carrie graduated from Austin Peay State University with a master’s degree in clinical counseling.
 Carrie is a person-centered therapist who is passionate about supporting people along their journey towards healing.
 Drawing from attachment theory and polyvagal theory, Carrie helps clients to make sense of their experiences, feelings, and behaviors.
 Carrie creates a space of safety, nonjudgment, and unconditional positive regard, all while honoring clients’ autonomy and dignity.

 Additionally, Carrie is our resident play therapist.
 Carrie has extensive experience and training in child-centered play therapy and works with children with autism and ADHD, as well as those navigating trauma, grief, and bereavement.
 Through attuned, creative, and relational work, Carrie helps children build resilience and express themselves in meaningful ways.